speedcom/speedcom.github.io/_posts/2017-04-08-justindb-serilization-that-greatly-improves-performance.markdown

 ```
 Solution is simply - I use specific discriminator numbers that are saved next to specific serialized payload (e.g. `1` for `StorageNodeSuccessfulWrite` payload).
 Pattern matching for the win! 👊

+We also declare in the Akka `serialization-bindings` section which classes should use kryo serialization.
+You can find it under [`application.conf`][justindb-application-conf] file.

 [justindb]: https://github.com/speedcom/JustinDB
 [akka-cluster]: http://doc.akka.io/docs/akka/current/java/cluster-usage.html